CWEzio/Notes/tools/vim.md

 - `da'` delete a single-quoted string, including the surroundign single quotes.

 ## Surrounding
-> Note that this is supported by `vim-surround` plugin, which is also supported by `vscode-vim`.
+> Note that this is supported by `vim-surround` plugin.
+The `vim-surround` is also emulated by `vscode-vim`.
 Check the [vscode-vim's doc on vim-surround](https://github.com/VSCodeVim/Vim/tree/master?tab=readme-ov-file#vim-surround) for more details.
 - `y s <motion> <desired>` to add desired surrounding around text defined by `<motion>`
 - `y s <text object> <desired>`
 - `cs"'` to change double quotes (") to single quote (')